The Circle (American TV series): Netflix Iteration (2020 - 2024)

+Hulu Iteration (2027)

+On June 10, 2026, it was announced that the series would move to Hulu.
+This iteration is set to be produced live, and incorporate audience voting into the game (much like the first two seasons of the British version), as well as include celebrity contestants.

 Production

 The Circle app

 Each apartment that the players live in is equipped with screens in every room in order for the players to be able to hold conversations with other players as they go about their everyday lives.
 Each player starts out the game by creating a profile.
 This includes sharing their age, relationship status, a short bio, and one photo to use as their profile picture.
 Every day, the players are allowed to share a status update, explaining their thoughts for the day.
 Sometimes, either through rewards or passing a certain milestone, the players are allowed to upload another photo to their profile.
 Throughout the competition the Circle app remains the only way players can communicate with each other.

 During a typical episode, the Circle prompts participation in a minigame.
 Tim Harcourt of Studio Lambert says that "some games were really good for bonding them, some were really good for them learning about each other, some were good for testing who's a catfish, some could have been more divisive."

-Most episodes also included a rating exercise.
-Each player would rank others in The Circle, then an average score would determine the overall placements of each player.
+Most episodes also included a rating process as part of the game.
+Each player would rank others in The Circle, and an average score would determine each player's overall placement.
 Depending on how high or low their average placement was, the player's ranking would determine whether they became an influencer.
-Typically the two players with the top rankings would be Influencers, with the advantage of determining the player being eliminated, or "blocked."
+Typically, the two players with the top rankings would be Influencers, with the advantage of determining the player being eliminated, or "blocked."